Welcome to the official site of the Pan-Galizan Druidic Fellowship (IDG).

 This website uses Galizan as its main language, although we publish English translations whenever possible.
 The main sections in English are:

 >Do check here< all further bilingual or English-only publications (in chronological order, most recent first), including the Nine Rules of Demeanour or the perspectives on Druidry essay (pdf, 85 kb).

 You can follow us on Facebook, Twitter, YouTube and Instagram, where English is also used.

-If you wish to contact us you can reach the Fellowship >here.<
+If you wish to contact us you can reach the Fellowship >here<

 The IDG is a non-profit organisation.
 All collected funds are used exclusively in the maintenance of the organisation itself and, when possible, saved for future contingencies or long term projects.
 Members do not pay any regular fees nor money is ever asked from them.
-The IDG is financed solely through voluntary donations and some merchandise.
+The IDG is supported solely through voluntary donations and merchandise.